-Complete the final report that addresses the comments given from Workshop #3 and the Joint Commission Meeting.
-Four hard-copies and four electronic copies of the final report will be submitted to Caltrans.
-Credit of the financial contribution of the grant program will be credited on the cover of the report.
+• Complete the final report that addresses the comments given from Workshop #3 and the Joint Commission Meeting.
+Four hard-copies and four electronic copies of the final report

 • Responsible Party: Consultant

 Task 3.7: City Council Adoption

 - Present the final Adaptation Plan at the City Council meeting.
 Resolve any critical issues.
 Adopt final City of Can Do Adaptation Plan. - Responsible Party: The City/Consultant